scannermobs/SurfacePress/README.md

 ## Contributing

 All feedback is welcome!
-This is a work-in-progress and will not be perfect, but its use should make for easier collaboration and maintenence.
+This is a work-in-progress and will not be perfect, but its use should make for easier collaboration and maintenance.
 If you run into any issues or have any suggestions please Slack or email Ben C or an SI project manager.

 Please read [CONTRIBUTING.md](https://github.com/scannermobs/SurfacePress/blob/master/contributing.md) for details on the code of conduct, and the process for submitting pull requests.